SoumyabrataBanik/open-webui-flake/README.md

 ## Features

 *   **Up-to-Date:** Tracks recent versions of Open-WebUI.
+*   **CPU-Based:** Provides a reliable, CPU-only build, avoiding the need for complex GPU/CUDA configurations.
 *   **Modular Architecture:** A clean, separated build process for the frontend and backend, making it easy to maintain and debug.
 *   **Fully Reproducible:** All dependencies, from Node modules to Pyodide assets and Python packages, are pinned and hashed for guaranteed build consistency.
 *   **User-Friendly Configuration:** The package is pre-configured via a runtime wrapper to correctly handle its data directory at `~/.open-webui`, solving common file permission errors out of the box.